Matthew J. Smith

 Director of Wind Ensemble

-DMA Music Performance - Conducting, University of Connecticut (2012)
+DMA Performance - Conducting, University of Connecticut (2012)

 MM Performance - Conducting, West Virginia University (2009)

 BME, University of Dayton (2004)

 Smith received his Masters of Music Performance in Conducting from West Virginia University; and was the Graduate Assistant to the Concert and Athletic Band Programs.
 Dr. Smith received his Bachelor of Music Education Degree from the University of Dayton.
 During his time at Dayton served as Director of the Women's Basketball Pep Band, Field Commander of the Pride of Dayton Marching Band and served as an Assistant Conductor with the New Horizons Concert and Jazz Ensembles.
 Following his undergraduate work he was the Director of Bands at Charlotte Catholic High School (Charlotte, North Carolina).
 In 2005, Smith presented a clinic at the Ohio Music Educators Association Conference: "First Year Teachers and the Real World; What They Do Not Teach You in College."